Changissnz/nu_merchant_principal/README.md

 of that reasoning, but that something both does not have the "infrastructure" to deliver on the stated effects and is still the method of validation on the design of cause-and-effect.
+The same long sentence could have been split into smaller sentences, each sentence serving as an accountable authority over the deliverance of its notion.
+Instead, many sentences were pieced together into one that is to indisputably pass as the one, not some or none.